squell/ecalogic/INSTALL.md

 To run the console application from within sbt:

 	> run <args>

 or

 	> run-main <main-class> <args>

 The main class for the console application is `nl.ru.cs.ecalogic.ECALogic`.
 The other main classes are used for quick and dirty testing and may or may not function properly.

-To start and stop a local web server containing the web application, from within sbt:
+To start a local web server containing the web application, from within sbt:

 	> container:start

-	and
+To stop the web server:

 	> container:stop

 By default the web server can be accessed on port 8080 of the local machine.